win32service/website/index.md

 Unzip the package and copy the extention into the folder `ext` of your PHP installation.

-After copy, edit the the file `php.ini` and add one line for load the extension depending on your version of PHP (7.0/7.1/7.2/7.3, x64/x86, ZTS/NTS).
+After copy, edit the the file `php.ini` and add one line for load the extension depending on your version of PHP (7.1/7.2/7.3, x64/x86, ZTS/NTS).
 In example for PHP 7.3 in TS mode and 32 bit architecture : `extension = php_win32service-7.3-ts-vc14-x86.dll` (or use the short name available since PHP 7.2 : `extension = win32service` if the extension file is named `php_win32service.dll`).

 Check in command line if the extension is correctly loaded with this command `php --ri win32service`.

 If the output indicate this extension is not loaded, check the PHP configuration.

-__Note: The PHP version 7.0.0 and 7.1.0 dont work with this extension, use the latest version of PHP 7.0 and PHP 7.1.__
+__Note: The PHP version 7.1.0 dont work with this extension, use the latest version of PHP 7.1.__

 ## Use

 You can use this [PHP service-library](https://github.com/win32service/service-library) for implements your service runtime and management scripts.
+If you project is based on Symfony 4+, you can use [the bundle](https://github.com/win32service/Win32ServiceBundle) to integrate the library into Symfony and reduce the number of codes do you need to write.

 Otherwise , the downloaded zip contains examples scripts used for testing.
 The file `service.php` contains a skeleton for implement one service in PHP.